fgnass/domino/test/w3c/README.md

 http://www.w3.org/DOM/Test/

 Since domino doesn't implement deprecated DOM features some tests are no longer relevant.
-These tests have been renamed to `.obsolete` so that they are excluded from the suite.
-The files have been kept in place for documentation purposes.
+These tests have been moved to the `obsolete` directory so that they are excluded from the suite.

 ## Attributes vs. Nodes